 Vaccinations

 Getting your child vaccinated is the best way of protecting them from different illnesses.
-Since the start of the COVID-19 pandemic, there has been a drop in uptake levels of children getting their routine vaccines.
+There has been a drop in uptake levels of children getting their routine vaccines and cases of illnesses such as Measles and Whooping Cough are rising.
 It’s never too late for children to catch up on their childhood vaccines, even if they have missed them in the past, or you are unsure about your child’s vaccination history.

 Check your child's red book or contact your GP to make sure that they are up to date with all of their vaccines.